Strategy Execution - The definitive guide - Jeroen De Flander

-Initiative management is the activity in which your dreams run up against reality, your strategy meets operations, and resources are added to the strategy formula.
-This is one of the most difficult steps in Strategy Execution − and so it’s also where execution quite often goes wrong.
+Initiative management is the activity in which your dreams run up against reality, your business strategy meets operations, and resources are added to the strategy formula.
+This is one of the most difficult steps in Strategy Implementation − and so it’s also where execution quite often goes wrong.

-Setting individual objectives is one of the best things you can do to improve performance − your own performance, and (if you have them) your team members’ performance.
+Smart goal setting is one of the best things you can do to improve performance.
+Your own performance (personal goals) and (if you have them) your team members’ performance.
 The positive impact of goal-setting is one of the most widely researched and scientifically validated aspects of today’s organisational science.
-Two key researchers of goal-setting and task motivation theory are: Edwin A. Locke (University of Maryland) and Gary P. Latham (University of Toronto).
+Two key researchers of goal-setting theory are: Edwin A. Locke (University of Maryland) and Gary P. Latham (University of Toronto).

 Make sure you link all individual objectives with the strategy at the organisational level.
 If you don’t, you might have a great objective … but it’s of no use to the organisation!